 2.1 History & Mission

-In this section, a brief historical overview of the Global Atlas and how its mission has evolved over time is given.
+In this section, a brief historical overview is given of the Global Atlas and how its mission has evolved over time.

-Founded in 2009, the Global Atlas for Renewable Energy was an initiative by the national ministries of multiple European countries (the foremost being Germany, Denmark and Spain) with the goal of creating better potential opportunities in wind and solar (N. Fichaux, Webinar, March 23rd, 2015).
+Founded in 2009, the Global Atlas for Renewable Energy was an initiative by the national ministries of multiple European countries (the foremost being Germany, Denmark and Spain) with the goal of creating better potential opportunities in wind and solar (N. Fichaux, Webinar, March 23, 2015).
 The vision was to promote and increase the number of ongoing projects in these sectors.
-In 2011, the initiative was handed over to the International Renewable Energy Agency (IRENA), an intergovernmental organization with the goal of supporting countries to transition to sustainable, on renewable energy (IRENA, 2015a).
+In 2011, the initiative was handed over to the International Renewable Energy Agency (IRENA), an intergovernmental organization with the goal of supporting countries to transition to sustainable, renewable energy (IRENA, 2015a).
 IRENA expanded the scope of the Atlas to six different renewable energies (solar, wind, geothermal, biomass and hydropower).
 Moreover, the takeover resulted in the change of the goal of the entire initiative.
 IRENA took over the initiative with the intention of closing the gap between "nations having access to the necessary datasets, expertise and financial support to evaluate their national renewable energy potential, and those countries lacking such elements."
 (Global Atlas, 2015a).
-Closing this gap would lead to more jobs and create a sustainable market to fuel the economies worldwide (N. Fichaux, Webinar, March 23rd, 2015).
+Closing this gap would lead to more jobs and create a sustainable market to fuel the economies worldwide (N. Fichaux, Webinar, March 23, 2015).

 The aim of the initiative is to eventually cover all renewable energy sources globally (Global Atlas, 2015a).
 Throughout on-going efforts to increase its recognition among policy makers, the initiative has successfully created a community of well-known contributors who are devoted to supporting the initiative.
 In January 2015, 67 countries and over 50 institutes and partners used Global Atlas initiative (Global Atlas, 2015b).
 In the same month, a new version of the Atlas, the Global Atlas 2.0, was launched (IISD, 2015).
 The Global Atlas 2.0 is equipped with a search catalogue for gallery maps (as shown in the figure below) based on multiple search criteria, a universal data viewer for wind and solar energy graphs, as well as the ability to share maps from the Atlas with other programs.
 In addition to the Atlas, the initiative acts as a supplier of services and database for mapping the potential of renewable energy.
 (Global Atlas, 2015a)

 In 2015, IRENA released with the Global Atlas Pocket, a mobile application version of the whole Atlas (IRENA, 2015b).
 The Global Atlas Pocket allows the user to save maps on their mobile and use it on-site.
 This is extremely helpful in areas where the internet connection is not always stable.
 These features help make the Global Atlas Pocket the most advanced tool of its kind on the market (IRENA, 2015c).

-A. O. Ali defines the future value generated by the Global Atlas as the number of people who will use and benefit from the tool as well as the tool’s role in shaping the energy sector moving forward..
+A. O. Ali defines the future value generated by the Global Atlas as the number of people who will use and benefit from the tool as well as the tool’s role in shaping the energy sector moving forward.
 This is why all the Global Atlas platforms are, and will always be offered for free.
-(A. O. Ali, interview, July 7th, 2015).
+(A. O. Ali, interview, July 7, 2015).
 Furthermore, it must be mentioned that also under the control of IRENA, Global Atlas is classified as a non-profit organization.
-Nonetheless, just offering the Global Atlas for free is not enough.
-It is the clear goal of the Global Atlas to grow and therefore enhance the renewable energy sector worldwide (A. O. Ali, interview, July 7th, 2015).
+Notwithstanding, offering the Global Atlas for free is not enough.
+It is the clear goal of the Global Atlas to grow and therefore enhance the renewable energy sector worldwide (A. O. Ali, interview, July 7, 2015).